-Cherry Hill has specially designed school programs offering hands-on activities and connecting classroom learning to our 19th century farm.
-The cost is $2.00 per child, chaperone admitted free.
+Cherry Hill has specially designed school programs offering hands-on activities and connecting classroom learning to our 19th-century farm.
+The cost is $2.00 per child, chaperones are admitted free.

 Now Verse Then Program for Kindergartners

 Students love this trip back in time.
 A tour of both the farmhouse and barn allow students to identify the differences between life in 1860 and today.
 Hands-on activities include identifying old kitchen tools and the chance to grind an ear of corn in our historic barn.
 SOLs: History K.1, K.2